magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 title: Adobe Commerce 2.4.4 Release Notes
 ---

 {{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
-Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.
+Core Composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

 {:.bs-callout-info}
 Quarterly releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains  backward-incompatible changes.
 To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
 (Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
 Not all releases introduce major BICs.)

-## Adobe Commerce Beta program
+## {{ site.data.var.ee }} Beta program

-The {{ site.data.var.ee }} 2.4.4 [Beta program](https://github.com/magento/magento2/wiki/Magento-Beta-Program) includes four monthly Beta releases that merchants can use to prepare their deployments for upgrade to Adobe Commerce 2.4.4.
-We are launching this program five months before Adobe Commerce 2.4.4 General Availability (GA).
+The {{ site.data.var.ee }} 2.4.4 [Beta program](https://github.com/magento/magento2/wiki/Magento-Beta-Program) includes four monthly Beta releases that merchants can use to prepare their deployments for upgrade to {{ site.data.var.ee }} 2.4.4.
+We are launching this program five months before {{ site.data.var.ee }} 2.4.4 General Availability (GA).
 The top three partners and individual contributors will receive special mention in these release notes, Beta blog posts, and in other communications.
-See the [Breaking News: 2.4.4 beta releases are coming soon](https://community.magento.com/t5/Magento-DevBlog/BREAKING-NEWS-2-4-4-beta-releases-are-coming-soon/ba-p/484310) Magento DevBlog entry.
+See the [Breaking News: 2.4.4 beta releases are coming soon](https://community.magento.com/t5/Magento-DevBlog/BREAKING-NEWS-2-4-4-beta-releases-are-coming-soon/ba-p/484310) Magento DevBlog post.

-## Adobe Commerce 2.4.4-beta1
+## {{ site.data.var.ee }} 2.4.4-beta1

 {{ site.data.var.ee }} 2.4.4-beta1 has been tested against the following component versions: